thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 - Update your folder names, order in which they need to be processed and the number of images to create
 - Optionally add maximum repeatability rule in for the layers - Please see [Maximum Repeatability Feature](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/16) and [Layer Item Maximum Repeatability Settings](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/20)
 - Optionally add layer combination exclusion rules in for the layers - Please see [Layer Combination Exclusion Feature](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/15)
+- Optionally add layer dependency rules - Set traits that require another trait.
+You can also set `autoFullfillDependency` to true to not reject invalid combinations, but fix them.
+This only works correctly, if the trait list for a dependency has at most one entry per layer.
+As all exclusion rules this can influence the final trait distribution as trait weights will be overruled.

 *Example of default configuration along with maximum repeatability and layer compatibility*